rakus/properties-constants-maven-plugin/src/site/markdown/code-templates.md

 __Using Options as Booleans__

-Strings they can't be directly used as a Boolean.
+Strings can't be directly used as a Boolean.
 Also it has to be handled that they might be unset (aka `null`).
 The simplest way is to define a boolean variable in the context of the template: